jchatel/quickmail-next-docs/campaigns/tracking-delay-to-avoid-false-opens-and-clicks.md

 - Some email applications automatically preload images in the background, which can trigger open tracking pixels even if the recipient did not read the email.

+- False opens and clicks can also occur when the sender opens the email or clicks links in their own sent folder.

-- Because of these automated checks, open and click tracking should be treated as estimated engagement rather than exact human activity.
+- Because of these automated checks, open and click tracking should be treated as an estimate of engagement rather than exact human activity.

-- False opens and clicks can also happen when the email is opened and links are clicked by the user/sender in the Sent folder.

-# How to prevent false opens and clicks?
+## How to Prevent False Opens and Clicks?

-To prevent false opens and clicks, just set up a tracking delay.
+### Option 1: Set Up a Tracking Delay

-Tracking Delay adds a delay after sending an email before tracking opens and clicks for that email.
-Thus making click and open tracking more accurate and reliable.
+Tracking delay adds a delay after sending an email before opens and clicks are tracked, making tracking more accurate and reliable.

 ![screenshot](../images/000_file-jtvFvCyxUT.png)

-# How to set up tracking delay?

-In your QuickMail account, go to Settings → General → Adjust the "Tracking Delay in seconds"
+Go to **Settings** → **General** → adjust the **Tracking Delay in seconds**.

-**Note:** It's set to 3 seconds by default.
+**Note:** The default value is 5 seconds.

 ![screenshot](../images/001_file-IBTLy2ESEx.png)

-The delay can be adjusted from 0 to 600 seconds and will apply to any email sent from the account.
-You can enter 0 if you want to disable the tracking delay.
+The delay can be set anywhere from 0 to 600 seconds and applies to all emails sent from the account.
+Set it to 0 to disable tracking delay entirely.

-**Warning:** Having a long delay might lead to real opens and clicks from getting missed.
-Usually, users leave the delay to 3 seconds but some users set it up for up to a minute.
+**Warning:** Setting a long delay may cause real opens and clicks to be missed.
+Most users leave it at 3 seconds, though some set it to up to 60 seconds.

 ![screenshot](../images/002_file-jtvFvCyxUT.png)

-# How to prevent false opens and clicks?
+### Option 2: Enable Improved Click Detection Accuracy

-**Option 1: **To improve click tracking accuracy, you can enable the campaign setting called “Improved click detection accuracy.”
+To improve click tracking accuracy, enable the **Improved Click Detection Accuracy** setting on the campaign.

-When this setting is enabled, QuickMail adds the word “unsubscribe” to tracked links because most security bots avoid clicking unsubscribe links.
-This helps reduce false click activity caused by automated email scanners.
+When enabled, QuickMail appends the word "unsubscribe" to tracked links.
+Since most security bots avoid clicking unsubscribe links, this helps reduce false click activity caused by automated email scanners.

-This does not unsubscribe leads from the campaign, since unsubscribe handling is managed separately by the system.
+**Note:** This does not unsubscribe leads from the campaign.
+Unsubscribe handling is managed separately by the system.

-To enable this setting:

-Campaign → Triple-dot icon → Settings → 2nd tab → Enable “Improved click detection accuracy”
+To enable this setting, go to the campaign → click the menu icon (three vertical dots) → **Settings** → second tab → enable **Improved Click Detection Accuracy**.

 ![screenshot](../images/003_file-jtvFvCyxUT.png)

+### Option 3: Avoid Opening Emails in Your Sent Folder

-**Option 2:** Avoid opening the emails in your sent folders as this can trigger false open and clicks
+Opening emails or clicking links in your sent folder can trigger false opens and clicks.
+Avoid doing this to keep your tracking data accurate.